 Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk (\) in the Medical Benefits Chart.
+These services are marked with an asterisk () in the Medical Benefits Chart.

-Services that are covered for you What you must pay when you get these services 🍑 Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if it is ordered by your physician, physician assistant, nurse practitioner, or clinical nurse specialist. \$0 Copayment for in- network Medicare- covered preventive services.
+Services that are covered for you What you must pay when you get these services A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if it is ordered by your physician, physician assistant, nurse practitioner, or clinical nurse specialist. \$0 Copayment for innetwork Medicare- covered preventive services.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is \$100 Copayment for innetwork Medicare- covered ambulance services. (\$100 copayment applies each way). appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-Emergency Ambulance transport to the nearest facility that can provide emergency care is also covered outside If you are admitted to the hospital within 3 days for the same condition, you pay \$0 for Medicare- covered ambulance benefits. the United States as part of the Worldwide Emergency/Urgent Care Benefit.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Emergency Ambulance transport to the nearest facility that can provide emergency care is also covered outside the United States as part of the Worldwide Emergency/Urgent Care Benefit.
 Worldwide Emergency/Urgent Care Services are covered up to a combined benefit limit of \$25,000 per year.
-Non- emergency Ambulance services are not covered outside of the US and its territories.
-(See Emergency care and \$100 Copayment for covered Worldwide Emergency Ambulance transport outside the United States.
-Medicare-covered non-emergency transportation by ambulance must be obtained from an in-network If you are admitted to the hospital within 3 days for the same condition, you the same condition, you pay \$0 for covered
+Non-emergency Ambulance services are not covered outside of the US and its territories.
+(See Emergency care and Urgently needed services sections of this Benefit Chart) Medicare-covered non-emergency transportation by \$200 Copayment for innetwork Medicare-covered ambulance services. (\$200 copayment applies each way).
+If you are admitted to the hospital within 3 days for the same condition, you pay \$0 for Medicare-covered ambulance benefits. \$200 Copayment for covered Worldwide Emergency Ambulance transport outside the United States.
+If you are admitted to the hospital within 3 days for the same condition, you pay \$0 for Medicare-covered Worldwide Emergency Ambulance transport outside the United States.
+If you are admitted to the hospital within 3 days for the same condition, you pay \$0 for covered Worldwide Emergency